JaimyTuin223/UDP-receiver/README.md

 # UDP receiver

-As the name suggests this code receives UDP messages.
-It also replies to the sender with a message to confirm the packet was received successfully!
+As the name suggests this code receives UDP packets.
+It also replies to the sender with a packet to confirm the packet was received successfully!

 The UDP Sender is coming soon!